 1. Taputopotu Bay, Cape Reinga

 The first of our best New Zealand beaches is Taputopotu Beach.
-It is located at the top of the North Island located in its own cosy bay.
-You can swim in the lagoon or you can enjoy the walking tracks that take you up to spectacular views looking out over cliffs and the ocean.
-If you have a night or two to spare Moerangi (our awesome Sales & Marketing Coordinator) recommends you stay in the Taputopotu campground where you can watch stunning sunsets and sunrises.
+It is located at the top of the North Island in its own cosy bay.
+You can swim in the lagoon or enjoy the walking tracks that take you up to spectacular views looking out over cliffs and the ocean.
+If you have a night or two to spare we recommend you stay in the Taputopotu campground where you can watch stunning sunsets and sunrises.

 Private and sheltered Taputopotu Bay in Cape Reinga.
 Photo Credit: Bruce Bandt

 2. Puheke Beach, Kaitaia

-Puheke beach is one of the best New Zealand beaches that is off the beaten track making it an awesome place to stop for a surf or swim with the potential of having the beach to yourself.
-Canopy Tours guide Scott, thinks the beach is simply amazing and it's one of his favourite places to take his young daughter!
+Puheke beach is one of the best New Zealand beaches that is off the beaten track.
+It's an awesome place to stop for a surf or swim with the potential of having this beat New Zealand beach to yourself.
+Canopy Tours guide Scott, thinks the beach is simply amazing and it's one of his favourite places to take his daughters!
 You can enjoy a 40 minute return walk up Puheke hill that takes in the views of the white sandy beaches and crystal clear blue ocean waters of Karikari Bay and Puheke Bay.

 3. Tawhitokino, South East Auckland

 4. Makarori Beach, Gisborne

 One of the best New Zealand beaches is just 10km from Gisborne.
-Over the hill from Wainui beach and 10km from Gisborne this white sandy beach is ideal for swimmers and surfers.
+Over the hill from Wainui beach, this white sandy beach is ideal for swimmers and surfers.
 Canopy Tours guide Spencer spends many of his days off down at Makarori beach enjoying a surf on the stunning right hand break.
 Makarori headland has an amazing walk you can do with fantastic views of Wainui and Makarori beaches - on a clear day you can take in views of Mahia Peninsula further down the coast.